Home > Camping

 Tentsile Flite Tree Tent With Rainfly From Underneath

 Overall, it took us 15 minutes (10 minutes on later setups) to find a decent spot and get it hung.
-Tear down took about seven minutes or so.
+Tear down took about 7 minutes or so.
 We found the whole process went a lot more smoothly with two people.

 tentsile-tent-size

-How To Set Up Tentsile Flite
+How to Set Up Tentsile Flite

 Tentsile offers a handy video to demonstrate the setup — it will definitely make your first go-around a lot easier.
 When securing the tent to the webbing and tree, be aware that the cow hitch will tighten with your weight in the tent.
 It’s not a big deal, but expect to spend some time loosening the knots before takedown.